hdamker/project-administration/documentation/project-admin-api-repository-creation.md

 2. Click on the **"API Repository Creation"** workflow in the left sidebar
 3. Click the **"Run workflow"** button
 4. Fill in the required inputs in the form
-5. **Note**: "Dry run mode" is enabled by default for safety - uncheck to create repository
+5. **Optional**: Check "Dry run mode" to validate inputs without creating repository
 6. Click **"Run workflow"** to start the process
 7. Monitor the workflow execution for any issues